False Creek

 False Creek (Faux ruisseau) is a short narrow inlet in the heart of Vancouver, separating the Downtown and West End neighbourhoods from the rest of the city.
 It is one of the four main bodies of water bordering Vancouver, along with English Bay (of which it is an inland extension), Burrard Inlet, and the Fraser River.
 Granville Island is located within the inlet.

-George Henry Richards named False Creek during his hydrographic survey of 1856-1863.
-While traveling along the south side of the Burrard Inlet, Richards thought he was traversing a creek; upon discovering his error, he gave the inlet its current name.
+Sir George Henry Richards named False Creek during his hydrographic survey of 1856–1863.
+While travelling along the south side of the Burrard Inlet, Richards thought he was traversing a creek; upon discovering his error, he gave the inlet its current name.

 The inlet opens into the English Bay to its northwest, and is surrounded by the Downtown and West End neighbourhoods in the north, Strathcona in the east, and Mount Pleasant, Fairview and Kitsilano in the south.
 Science World is located at its easternmost end, along with BC Place Stadium and the Georgia Viaduct.
 Proceeding east to west, it is crossed by the Cambie, Granville, and Burrard bridges.
 The Canada Line rapid transit tunnel crosses underneath False Creek just west of the Cambie Bridge.
 In 1986, it was the location of the Expo 86 World's Fair.

 False Creek South is a neighbourhood that runs along south shore roughly between the Granville and Cambie bridges.
 Further east, Southeast False Creek (Olympic Village) runs roughly from Cambie Street to Main Street.

 History

 Pre-colonial

 Human settlement in the Lower Fraser region began between 8000 and 10 000 years ago, following the retreat of the Sumas Glacier at the end of the last ice age.
-The settlement by peoples now known as the Coast Salish predates the arrival of salmon in the river 4500-5000 years ago, an occurrence that took place symbiotically with the emergence of Douglas fir, western hemlock, and western red cedar ecosystems between 4000 and 5000 years before the present day.
+The settlement by peoples now known as the Coast Salish predates the arrival of salmon in the river 4500–5000 years ago, an occurrence that took place symbiotically with the emergence of Douglas fir, western hemlock, and western red cedar ecosystems between 4000 and 5000 years before the present day.
 According to Squamish-Sto:lo author and historian Lee Maracle, Vancouver was inhabited by "Downriver Halkomelem" speaking peoples, the Tsleil-Waututh.

 First contact between Europeans and the indigenous peoples of present-day Vancouver occurred in June 1792.
 By 1812, Halkomelem peoples had survived three large epidemics from foreign illnesses such as smallpox, introduced through trading routes, including a 1782 outbreak that killed two-thirds of the population.
 It has been estimated that shortly before the time of first contact and these epidemics, the indigenous population of the Lower Fraser was over 100,000.